paul-distefano/graphrag-toolkit/docs/indexing.md

 Using the `LexicalGraphIndex` you can perform the extract and build stages separately.
 This is useful if you want to extract the graph once, and then build it multiple times (in different environments, for example.)

-When you run the extract and build stages separately, you can persist the extracted chunks to the filesystem in at the end of the extract stage, and then consume these same chunks in the build stage.
-Use the graphrag_toolkit's `FileBasedChunks` class to persist and then retrieve JSON-serialized LlamaIndex nodes.
+When you run the extract and build stages separately, you can persist the extracted chunks to the filesystem at the end of the extract stage, and then consume these same chunks in the build stage.
+Use the graphrag-toolkit's `FileBasedChunks` class to persist and then retrieve JSON-serialized LlamaIndex nodes.

 The following example shows how to use a `FileBaseChunks` handler to persist extracted chunks to the filesystem at the end of the extract stage: